 A quorum is a simple majority of appointed Members.

 Work Group members may make a motion.

-The Maryland DNR Fisheries Service shall designate a staff person(s) to support the SBWG.
+The Maryland Department of Natural Resources Fishing and Boating Services shall designate a staff person(s) to support the SBWG.
 The assigned staff person(s) shall have the following roles:

 580 Taylor Ave, Annapolis MD 21401